Lutz Brusch Group

 Spatio-temporal pattern formation in cells and tissues

-We have previously applied this theoretical approach in collaboration with experimentalists and found that feedback loops of effector recruitment and activity can couple different Rab GTPases on intracellular organelles in such a way that multistability self-organises (del Conte-Zerial et al., 2008).
+We have previously applied this theoretical approach in collaboration with experimentalists and found that feedback loops of effector recruitment and activity can couple different Rab GTPases on intracellular organelles in such a way that multistability self-organizes (del Conte-Zerial et al., 2008).
 Therewith, membrane identity is robustly maintained despite of noise and perturbations but can also abruptly switch to a successive identity upon a super-threshold signal.
-This abrupt switch, as observed for instance in early to late endosome conversion, represents a novel type, termed cut-out switch, which differs from the canonical toggle switch by superposition of negative feedback upon the positive feedback loop and correspondingly novel switch behaviour.
+This abrupt switch, as observed for instance in early to late endosome conversion, represents a novel type, termed cut-out switch, which differs from the canonical toggle switch by superposition of negative feedback upon the positive feedback loop and correspondingly novel switch behavior.
 Such theoretical insight into biological switches was also applied in the design and analysis of biosynthetic computing circuits (Hayat et al., 2006).
-Currently, self-organising multistability and switches between different functional states are further explored for pancreas cell differentiation with implications for cell reprogramming in regenerative medicine (Zhou et al., 2011).
+Currently, self-organizing multistability and switches between different functional states are further explored for pancreas cell differentiation with implications for cell reprogramming in regenerative medicine (Zhou et al., 2011).

-More complex spatio-temporal behaviour emerges when regulatory networks couple spatially distributed components.
+More complex spatio-temporal behavior emerges when regulatory networks couple spatially distributed components.
 Along this line, a mechanistic model and analysis of ErbB signal transduction and gene regulation revealed that differentiation versus proliferation decisions of cells upon growth factor stimulation arise from spatially distributed signal processing (Nakakuki et al., 2010).
 We are currently also exploring how feedback regulation and spatio-temporal patterning control tissue morphogenesis and growth (Gin et al., 2010).

 Future Projects and Goals